briceburg/silverstripe-flexiform/README.md

 ### Readonly fields

 By default, all fields are editable.
-The CMS administrator can change the base field name, the list of selectable options, &c.
-This flexibility could be unwanted in certain situations.
+The CMS administrator can change the FieldName, list of selectable options, &c.
+This flexibility may be unwanted in certain situations.

-For instance, pretend you have a Custom Form that specifies a field named 'Email' in  _$default_flexi_fields_.
+For instance, pretend you have a Custom Form that references a field named 'Email' in  _$default_flexi_fields_.
 Soon after, the admin renamed the 'Email' field to 'WorkEmail'.
-Now, whenever the Custom Form is created, a Validation Exception will occur complainging that the 'Email' field is not found.
+Now, whenever the Custom Form is created, a Validation Exception will occur complaining that 'Email' is not found.

 Readonly fields are a great way to protect against this.
-They are different from normal fields as follows;
+They differ from normal fields as follows;
 * **Readonly fields have their FieldName, FieldDefaultValue, and Options locked**
 * **Readonly fields are marked with an asterix (*) when searched for**
 * **Readonly fields must be created programmatically**
-* **Readonly fields must have a unique FieldName**
+* **Readonly field names must be unique, regardless of underlying field type**

 ```php
 class FlexiAuthorField extends FlexiFormOptionField